isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Instructions before reporting on first day of school.md

 your subject combination before you report to CJC tomorrow, 4 Feb.
 A guide on how to set up your CJ Portal account is attached below.</p>
 <p>Rest assured, you are able to continue amending your subject combination
-on 4 and 5 Feb even after submitting your subject combination today, 3 Feb.
+on 4 and 5 Feb even after submitting your subject combination.
 As part of the Orientation Programme, you will be attending subject briefings on 4 Feb to facilitate your decision-making process.
 Your Orientation Group Leaders, who are your JC2 seniors and teachers who are with you will also helpfully respond to queries you have.</p>
 <p>Click this link for the steps to set up your CJ Portal Account: <a href="/files/2026_Subject_Registration_Briefing_slides.pdf" rel="noopener nofollow" target="_blank">CJ Portal set up guide</a>
 </p>